70 Wedding Traditions & Their Meanings in the UK & Rest of the World

 55. And veils came from Ancient Greeks and Romans who thought the veil protected the bride from evil spirits.

-Now you’ve decided which traditions you’ll be including in your wedding day, you might want to think about the more contemporary touches you can add to the celebration.
-Take a look at our round-up of the best TikTok wedding trends for 2022!
+Now you’ve decided which marriage customs and traditions you’ll be including in your wedding day, you might want to think about the more contemporary touches you can add to the celebration.
+Take a look at our round-up of the best TikTok wedding trends for 2024!